World War II and the McCarthy Era

 Westboro Church and Stolen Valor

-Two recent cases involving prior restraint are:
+Two recent cases involving direct prior restraint by localities are:

 US v Alvarez, 2012, in which the court struck down a law punishing a person for falsely claiming they had been awarded a military medal; and